raviqqe/begin-with-init.vim/README.md

 Opinionated [neovim] distribution as `init.vim`

 `begin-with-init.vim` gives you a starter kit of [neovim] with state-of-the-art plugins and common best practices.
+It's just your initial configuration file `init.vim`, but not a heavy stack of plugins.

 ## Installation